 TRY IT OUT!

-For those who wish to delve more deeply into the teachings, we offer the Foundation Program (FP) on Sunday afternoons.
-Anyone interested in trying out the program may attend two consecutive classes, before deciding whether or not to join the ongoing study class.
+For those who wish to delve more deeply into the teachings, anyone interested in trying out the program may attend two consecutive classes, before deciding whether or not to join the ongoing study class.

 For location and any other details please email email@example.com